Childlessness: Involuntary

 The death of all of a person's already-conceived children either before birth (as with miscarriage and stillbirth) or after birth (as with infant and child mortality) coupled with a person's not having yet had other children for reasons ranging from physical or emotional exhaustion to having passed childbearing age.
 Infant and child death can happen for any number of reasons, usually medical or environmental, such as biological malformations, maternal complications, accident or other injury, and disease.
-Both the existence of many of these causes and the severity of their harm when present can be mitigated by ensuring that the infant's or child's environment features resources ranging from parenting and safety information to pre-, peri-, and postnatal medical care for mother and child.
+Both the existence of many of these causes and the severity of harm when present can be mitigated by ensuring that the infant's or child's environment features resources ranging from parenting and safety information to pre-, peri-, and postnatal medical care for mother and child.

-Statistics in the United States
+Statistics

+According to the statistic by Organisation for Economic Co-operation and Development (OECD), declining total fertility rates (TFRs) across OECD countries are associated with an increase in childlessness and smaller family sizes among women.
+The rise in permanent childlessness has varied significantly by country and generation.
+In Canada, childlessness increased mainly among women born between 1935 and 1955, while in most OECD countries the trend accelerated among cohorts born between 1955 and 1975.
+By 2024, approximately 28% of women born in 1975 in Italy, Spain, and Japan remained childless, more than double the rate observed in earlier generations.
+Austria, Germany, Italy, and Spain reported childlessness rates of 20–24% among women born in 1975, whereas most other OECD countries recorded rates between 10% and 20%.

+The data do not distinguish between voluntary and involuntary childlessness, though research indicates a discrepancy between intended and actual fertility outcomes, particularly among highly educated women in Europe and the United States.